epsilon537/boxlambda/docs/forth-c-ffi.md

 ## C Calling Forth

-When C calls Forth, the calling function puts input parameters on the datastack using `forth_pushda()` before invoking the Forth Word.
-Afterwards (i.e. when the Forth Word has executed and returned back to C), it picks up any return values using `forth_popda()`.
+When C calls Forth, the calling function puts input parameters on the data stack using `forth_pushda()` before invoking the Forth Word.
+Afterwards (i.e., when the Forth Word has executed and returned to C), it picks up any return values using `forth_popda()`.

 ### Example 1